-- Being an EA begins with doing background reading, which we provide, and completing some assignments. - Next, there is a two-week preparation period in the UK. - EAs then spend 3 months in Palestine, living and working in small international teams in the West Bank.
-While they are there, they: - witness and report violations of human rights and international humanitarian law - o offer protection through nonviolent presence, which can sometimes deter violence and human rights abuses. - o support nonviolent resistance by Palestinians and Israelis. - stand in solidarity with all those struggling nonviolently to end the occupation and the conflict. - o witness and share in daily life under military occupation. - build relationships with Palestinians and Israelis, which will further the programme's work, and learn about a variety of Israeli and Palestinian viewpoints. - report frequently and extensively about their activities, and on incidents of violence and human rights abuses. - o establish and maintain contact with the media at home. - write about the stories of people they meet for publication on our website, social media and elsewhere. - work alongside vulnerable adults and children (requiring a criminal record check). - After EAs come back from Palestine, there is a two- or three-week rest period, then a four- or five-day Advocacy and Debrief week which allows them to prepare for their advocacy and debrief their time in Palestine. - EAs then go on to do a minimum of ten public speaking engagements and other advocacy.
-They fit these around their other commitments.
+- Being an EA begins with doing background reading, which we provide, and completing some assignments. - Next, there is a two-week residential preparation period in the UK. - EAs then spend 3 months in Palestine, living and working in small international teams in the West Bank.
+While they are there, they: - $\circ\;$ witness and report violations of human rights and international humanitarian law. - offer protection through being present themselves in a nonviolent way, which can sometimes deter violence and human rights abuses. - support nonviolent resistance by Palestinians and Israelis. - stand in solidarity with all those struggling nonviolently to end the occupation and the conflict. - witness and share in daily life under military occupation. - build relationships with Palestinians and Israelis, which will further the programme's work, and learn about a variety of Israeli and Palestinian viewpoints. - report frequently and extensively about their activities, and on incidents of violence and human rights abuses. - write about the stories of people they meet for publication on our website, social media and elsewhere. - work alongside vulnerable adults and children (requiring a criminal record check). - After EAs come back from Palestine, there is a two- or three-week rest period, then a four- or five-day residential Advocacy and Debrief week which allows them to prepare for their advocacy and debrief their time in Palestine. - EAs then go on to undertake a period of advocacy sharing their witness and EAPPI's key messages and policy asks.
+They fit this around their other commitments.
+During this advocacy period EAs: - set up/organise and give a minimum of ten speaking engagements in their local communities and networks - o meet with politicians and faith leaders - engage with local media.